elandsma/ThisIsTheGwei/README.md

 TODO:
--Logging
--Typescript?
--Dockerize
--Readme
+- Logging
+- Typescript?
+- Dockerize
+- Readme
--Postman Test File?
+- Postman Test File?
+- Licensing

 # This Is The Gwei